embatty/KL_2025/course_modules_2025/DetectingResistance/DetectingResistance.md

 Mutational (chromosomal) resistance is the main driver of acquired resistance in certain bacterial species, such as *Mycobacterium tuberculosis* and *Helicobacter pylori*, or for particular antibiotics, especially to synthetic agents such as fluoroquinolones and oxazolidinones.
 Resistance mutations are vertically transmitted, i.e., via clonal reproduction of bacteria, or can be transmitted horizontally via homologous recombination between different strains.
 Gene-mediated resistance is the main driver of acquired resistance in certain bacterial species, particularly in gram-negatives.
 Resistance genes can be horizontally transmitted (via mobile genetic elements such as plasmids) and vertically transmitted via clonal reproduction of bacteria, particularly stable if integrated into the chromosome.
 In some bacterial species, chromosomal and gene-mediated resistance are equally common (e.g., *Staphylococcus aureus*).
 Resistance to the same antibiotic can be conferred by both mutations and acquired genes (e.g., fusidic acid in Staphylococcus aureus, colistin resistance in *Escherichia coli*).

 Over the years, several global studies have identified the genes and mutations that confer resistance to particular antibiotics.
-There are several databases such as the [Comprehensive Antimicrobial Resistance Database (CARD)](https://card.mcmaster.ca/), [ResFinder](https://cge.cbs.dtu.dk/services/ResFinder/), [AMRFinde](https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/) or [Pathogenwatch](https://pathogen.watch/) that contain information about the genes and mutations that confer resistance.
+There are several databases such as the [Comprehensive Antimicrobial Resistance Database (CARD)](https://card.mcmaster.ca/), [ResFinder](https://cge.cbs.dtu.dk/services/ResFinder/), [AMRFinder](https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/) or [Pathogenwatch](https://pathogen.watch/) that contain information about the genes and mutations that confer resistance.
 The use of these databases and tools depends on the species and mechanisms of resistance one is interested in.

 ## Bacterial strains to be analysed in this practical <a name="strains"></a>

 Table 1 contains the list of strains to be analysed in this practical from a carbapenemase-resistant enterobacteriaceae outbreak.
 Table 2 contains additional strains to be analysed (optionally, if time allows) sourced from key studies on the genomic epidemiology of methicillin-resistant *Staphylococcus aureus* (MRSA) ([Holden *et al.* 2013](https://doi.org/10.1101/gr.147710.112)) and extensively drug-resistant (XDR) *Salmonella typhi* ([Klemm *et al.* 2018](https://doi.org/10.1128/mbio.00105-18)).
 In this practical we will use a command line-based tool (NCBI AMRFinder) and a web-based tool (ResFinder) to identify AMR genetic determinants from whole-genome sequences, and look at a specific tool used to detect resistance in *Mycobacterium tuberculosis*.

-Table 1 CPE strains to be analysed in this practical
+**Table 1 Strains to be analysed in this practical**

 | Species | Study and origin | Strain Id | Illumina accession | Assembly file name |
 | :---    | :---             | :---      | :---               | :---      |